10 steps to train employees to work with AI: a detailed guide for business

 Designing with a BPM approach

-AS-IS — capture how the process works today: roles, tasks, inputs/outputs, decision points.
-TO-BE — map the target model with AI: which steps are fully automated, where AI acts as an assistant and requires human confirmation, and which new roles appear.
-In customer support, an AI chatbot handles a huge volume of routine inquiries, while complex questions are escalated to a specialist.
-As a result, agents free up to 30% of their time for complex tasks.
+AS-IS - document how the process works today: roles, tasks, inputs and outputs, and decision points.
+TO-BE - design the target model with AI in mind: which steps are fully automated, where AI acts as an assistant and requires human approval, and which new roles appear.
+In customer support, an AI chatbot handles a huge number of routine requests, while complex questions are escalated to a specialist.
+As a result, operators free up to 30% of their time for complex tasks.

-This is where BPM systems come in handy — they let you model and test a new process right away.
+BPM systems are useful here because they let you model and test the new process right away.

 Integrating AI into work tools and the "flow of work"

-Skills stick only if AI is built into where the employee already works: CRM — automatic generation of reports and quotes.
-ERP — forecasting of procurement needs.
-Corporate messenger — quick AI hints for teams.
+Skills stick only if AI is embedded where employees already work: CRM - automatic report and proposal generation.
+ERP - purchase demand forecasting.
+Corporate messenger - quick AI prompts for commands.
 Barriers must be removed.
-If invoking AI requires opening a separate window or loading data manually, the tool will quickly be forgotten.
+If using AI requires opening a separate window or uploading data manually, the tool will be forgotten quickly.

 KPIs and monitoring the impact of AI